city41/neosdconv/README.md

 For example: `neosdconv -i ./romFiles -o ./mygame.neo -n 'My Cool Game' -g BeatEmUp -y 2018 -m city41`

+## Setting the Genre

+the `-g` flag is used to set the genre.
+It must be one of the values found here: https://github.com/city41/neosdconv/blob/master/src/genres.ts

+If it is an invalid value or left out entirely, the genre will default to `Other`.

 ## How to Convert a Commercial ROM

 Beware, most commercial ROMs won't convert correctly, see status above.